Orwellian94/Route-Planner/README.md

 # Project Configuration

--The Google Maps API key is required for the project to work, and it should be included as googleMapsApiKey in the useJsApiLoader configuration instead of GOOGLE_MAPS_API_KEY value.
+-  The Google Maps API key is required for the project to work, and it should be included as googleMapsApiKey in the useJsApiLoader configuration instead of GOOGLE_MAPS_API_KEY value.

 # Getting Started with Create React App